parallelvirtualcluster/pvc/docs/installing.md

     `$ pvc storage ceph osd add --weight 1.0 pvchv3 /dev/sdb`
     `$ pvc storage ceph osd add --weight 1.0 pvchv3 /dev/sdc`

     **NOTE:** On the CLI, the `--weight` argument is optional, and defaults to `1.0`.
 In the API, it must be specified explicitly.
 OSD weights determine the relative amount of data which can fit onto each OSD.
 Under normal circumstances, you would want all OSDs to be of identical size, and hence all should have the same weight.
-If your OSDs are instead different sizes, the weight should be proportial to the size, e.g. `1.0` for a 100GB disk, `2.0` for a 200GB disk, etc. For more details, see the Ceph documentation.
+If your OSDs are instead different sizes, the weight should be proportional to the size, e.g. `1.0` for a 100GB disk, `2.0` for a 200GB disk, etc. For more details, see the Ceph documentation.

     **NOTE:** OSD commands wait for the action to complete on the node, and can take some time (up to 30s normally).
 Be cautious of HTTP timeouts when using the API to perform these steps.